-Sysctl is a feature of certain Unix-like operating systems that reads and modifies the attributes of the system kernel such as its version number, maximum limits, and security settings.
+In Unix-like operating systems, the feature sysctl reads and modifies the attributes of the system kernel such as its version number, maximum limits, and security settings.

-Each sysctl has with comments to explain its usage and benefits.
+Each sysctl has comments to explain its usage and benefits.

-Irqbalance is a Linux daemon that helps to balance the CPU load generated by interrupts across all CPUs.
-Irqbalance identifies the highest volume interrupt sources and isolates them to a single CPU, so that the load is spread as much as possible over an entire processor set while minimizing cache hit rates for IRQ handlers.
+The Linux daemon irqbalance is a Linux daemon helps to balance the CPU load generated by interrupts across all CPUs.
+It identifies the highest volume interrupt sources and isolates them to a single CPU, so that the load is spread as much as possible over an entire processor set while minimizing cache hit rates for IRQ handlers.

 However, irqbalance tends to use all CPU cores for network interrupts, which can be counterproductive with HAProxy.